ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 There is no charge for the KMIP for VMware service.
 To review the Key Protect and Hyper Protect Crypto Services pricing plans, see the [Key Protect](https://cloud.ibm.com/catalog/services/key-protect) and [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) catalog pages.

-If you are using vSAN encryption, plan to consume one root key in Key Protect or Hyper Protect Crypto Services, plus two standard keys for each vSAN cluster that you encrypt.
+If you are using vSAN encryption, plan to use one root key in Key Protect or Hyper Protect Crypto Services, and two standard keys for each vSAN cluster that you encrypt.

-If you are using vSphere encryption, plan to consume one root key, plus one standard key per vSphere cluster, plus one standard key per encrypted virtual machine.
+If you are using vSphere encryption, plan to use one root key, one standard key per vSphere cluster, and one standard key per encrypted virtual machine (VM).

+Key Protect and Hyper Protect Crypto Services are available in multi-zone regions only.
+Hyper Protect Crypto Services is currently available in selected multi-zone regions only.
+It is recommended to deploy KMIP for VMware and Key Protect (or Hyper Protect Crypto Services) together in the same region, and to choose a region as close as possible to your vCenter Server instance. vCenter Server can tolerate high latency to the KMIP service, so distance should not be a cause for concern.

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}